litentry/litentry-docs/src/runtime/runtime.md

 ##### Defi:

-Litentry can be used to provide a full credit history for a user. this credit history can be used in a Defi application or service for borrowing.
+Litentry can be used to provide a full credit history for a user.
+This credit history can be used in a Defi application or service for borrowing.
 By using credit histories, a full access to the users history and their assets a lending application can lend money with less collateral thus reducing the need for the current scenario where extremely overcollateralised loans are given.
 This would work as follows.

 * Asset claim: If Litentry user also owns assets in Bitcoin and Ethereum, they can link their account from Bitcoin and Ethereum.
 Then they request Litentry to query their balance and create asset proofs;